maana-io/q-tutorials/maana-fieldclassifier/README.md

 </p>
 <em>Figure 4: Input arguments and returned Bot Action for copyFieldAsKind .</em>
 </p>
-After running copyFieldAsKind and waiting for the Bot Action to complete, refresh the browswer.
+After running copyFieldAsKind and waiting for the Bot Action to complete, refresh the browser.
 A new column will be added to the kind, the image below shows the new column "businessOrganization" which contains ids which are ids of instances in the kind "Organization" (see image below).
 <p><p><img src="updatedKind.png" alt="New People", style="height: 25%; width: 25%; align: center"/>
 </p>
 <em>Figure 5: copyFieldAsKind added a field to the kind, linking to instances of the Organization Kind.</em>